Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 No-cost initial consultation available.

-Hello, and thanks for visiting my web page.
-I am Brian Mitchell BA (Hons) PGCE MBACP a qualified and www.bacp.co.uk registered psychotherapeutic counsellor providing counselling and psychotherapy in the Winchester, Eastleigh and Southampton area.
+Thank you for visiting my web page.
+I am Brian Mitchell BA (Hons) PGCE MBACP a qualified and www.bacp.co.uk registered psychotherapeutic counsellor providing counselling and psychotherapy in the Winchester, Eastleigh and Southampton areas.
+I am currently working online through video link with individuals and couples during the current pandemic and the good news is the change isn't affecting the quality of the work.

-I provide counselling and psychotherapy in the Winchester, Eastleigh and Southampton region for adults and young people over 16 in areas like anxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, family issues, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.
+I am a provider of counselling and psychotherapy in the Winchester, Eastleigh, Southampton and Hampshire areas for adults and young people over 16 with issues aroundanxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, family issues, couples, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, alcohol abuse, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.

 Choosing a Counsellor

-Choosing a counsellor can be a a bewildering experience.
-Research tells us the single most important aspect of successful therapy is the quality of the relationship between therapist and client.
+Choosing the right counsellor can be a challenging and, at times, bewildering experience.
+Besides professional membership/accreditation and a decent amount of professional knowledge, researchers stress the fundamental importance of relationship.
+They tell us the single most important aspect of successful therapy is the quality of the relationship between therapist and client.
 To this end I offer a no cost initial half hour consultation so we can explore your needs and for you to be sure you feel comfortable talking with me.
+Have a read of my About Counselling page for more information about what we will do.
+You will find a handy blog around some models of working with couples, if this interests you, which also applies to individuals given we all exist in relation to someone else.

-I invite you to meet with me in the relaxed, informal setting of my Chandler's Ford practice so we can talk.
+So, lets have a chat in the relaxed, informal setting of my Chandler's Ford practice so we can talk (currently this will be via online contact).
 I will help you make better sense of your experiences, unfulfilling behaviours, negative thoughts, and confused feelings and emotions.
 Together we can recognize patterns, discover meanings and explore options in an open, frank, non-judgemental way.

-Having taken some Transactional Analysis based generic counselling courses at Peter Symonds school of Adult and Higher Education in Winchester in the mid 2000s I went on to study at The Metanoia Institute; the country’s biggest provider of counsellors and psychotherapists and a leading and respected centre of learning in the field.
+Having taken some Transactional Analysis based generic counselling courses at Peter Symonds school of Adult and Higher Education in Winchester in the mid 2000s I went on to study at The Metanoia Institute, the country’s biggest provider of counsellors and psychotherapists and a leading and respected centre of learning in the field.
 I have worked as part of The University of Southampton counselling service providing services to students, academics and other employees.
 I have also counselled the bereaved as a service provided by a Hampshire hospice.
-I now provide private psychotherapeutic counselling to individuals on a short term and longer term basis.
+I now provide private counselling and psychotherapy via psychotherapeutic counselling to individuals on a short term and longer term basis in Eastleigh, Winchester, Southampton and the wider are of Hampshire.
+I have a particular interest in couples work.
+Please see my About Counselling page for more information.

 If you would like to contact me to explore working together you can do so on the number at the top of the page or 0750 4272724 or at [email protected]